 Target group:

-Each training team should include Two local officials, one of whom is a decision-maker, and preferably a representative of a civil society organisation working with the local authority.
+Each training team should normally include three local officials.
 However, the composition can vary!
-It may also be important for the team to include, for example, an elected local politician.
-The team will be nominated by their own community/organisation.
-They will normally be members of the twinning project team, but can also be other participants within the organisation if this is considered relevant to the project outcomes.
-Each participant is nominated by being listed on the Project Group Participant Form, together with a justification.
+Please consult your ICLD Programme Officer.
+They will normally be members of the Project team, but can also be other participants within the organisation if this is considered relevant to the project outcomes.
+It may be important for the team to include for example an elected local politician, or a representative of a civil society organisation working with the local authority.
+The team is nominated by their own community/organisation by being listed in the Project team Participant Form, together with a justification.

-We also have a stand alone educational programme that is aimed at women political leaders from around the world – Women Political Leadership Programme.
+We also have a stand alone educational programme that is aimed at women political leaders from around the world – Women’s Political Leadership Programme.

 The 12-months programme focuses on developing political leadership skills.
 The goal is to strengthen democracy in the organizations taking part in the training, primarily by strengthening the politician herself, as well as capacitating women politicians in general to be good role models and to get a higher involvement of underrepresented groups in decision making bodies.